Carole Ann Bewley, Ph.D.

 Research Goal

-Research in the Natural Products Chemistry Section focuses on the discovery and development of new classes of molecules that are effective in preventing infections by bacterial and viral pathogens with an emphasis on compounds effective against drug-resistant bacteria.
+Research in the Natural Products Chemistry Section focuses on the discovery and development of new classes of molecules that are effective in preventing infections by bacterial and viral pathogens with an emphasis on compounds effective against drug-resistant bacteria and enveloped viruses.

 Current Research

-We subscribe to the notion that as a result of millions of years of evolutionary pressure to effect biology, natural products represent an ideal starting point for identifying new inhibitors of macromolecular receptors and biological processes.
-Ongoing projects, approaches, and interests include isolation and complete structure elucidation of natural products that kill drug resistant bacteria and block virus infection.
+The chemical and biological properties of natural products, or specialized metabolites, have been optimized for millions of years through evolutionary pressures to effect biology and life.
+Natural products thus represent an ideal starting point for identifying new inhibitors and probes of macromolecular receptors and biological processes.
+Ongoing projects, approaches, and interests in our lab include isolation and complete structure elucidation of natural products that kill drug resistant bacteria and block virus infection.
 To elucidate chemical and 3-dimensional structures of inhibitors we rely on multidimensional nuclear magnetic resonance (NMR) and modern spectroscopic techniques.
-NMR methods are especially powerful because they can be used to identify precise targets on proteins, or important structural features of inhibitors that account for activity.
+NMR methods are especially powerful because they can be used to directly identify precise targets on proteins, or important structural features of inhibitors that account for activity.
 A variety of approaches are used to identify targets or determine mechanisms of action, including mutagenesis and genome sequencing, and cell based and functional assays.

 Applying our Research